 Cold-pressed rapeseed oil

-We use solely cold-pressed rapeseed oil from The Cold Pressed Oil Company, grown, pressed and bottled in rural Hampshire.
+We use solely cold-pressed rapeseed oil from Fussels, grown, pressed and bottled in Frome, Somerset.
 Rapeseed is a beautiful, deep yellow nutty oil, rich in Omega-3 essential fatty acids.
 It’s this high-quality oil together with our milk which gives our soaps their characteristic rich and moisturising lathers, not forgetting their distinct creamy yellow colour.
-We understand that rapeseed oil can have negative environmental impacts but we are fortunate to work with a small farmer who takes care to minimise the unnecessary use of pesticides, ensure soil is cared for and very little waste is produced.
-Once the seeds are de-husked they are cold-pressed at the farm and the husks go to feed the cattle that graze nearby.
-And any oil which doesn't quite make the grade goes for mechanical purposes to local businesses!
+We understand that rapeseed oil can have negative environmental impacts but we are fortunate to work with Fussels who are a small-scale farm, taking care to minimise the unnecessary use of pesticides, ensure soil is cared for and no waste is produced.
+Once the seeds are de-husked they are cold-pressed at the farm and the husks go to feed livestock.

 We support our busy local British bees to provide us with beeswax.
 We include a little beeswax in our completely natural soaps to give us a hard and durable bar, suitable for everyday use when looked after.
 This has allowed us to eliminate the use of oils like palm oil, which is responsible for the deforestation of large areas of the rainforest and coconut oil, which travels very far to get to us.
 Beeswax is also a natural emollient and humectant, meaning that it can protect the skin and lock in moisture; keeping it soft and hydrated with its high vitamin A content too.